maxts0gt/bookings/readme.md

 # Bookings and Reservations

-This is the repository on follow-up on Go course on building bookings and reservations project.
+This is the repository on follow-up on Go course on building "bookings and reservations project".

 -Built in Go version 1.17
 -Uses the chi router [chi router](https://github.com/go-chi/chi)